veevyo/TI-BASIC-guessing-game/README.md

 # How to play

-There are two modes: Endless and Arcade.
+There are two modes: Arcade and Endless.

+Arcade: In this mode, you only have 3 moves.
+If you cannot guess the number in 3 moves, you lose.

 Endless: In this mode, you have infinite moves.
 At the end, the amount of moves you used is displayed.

-Arcade: In this mode, you only have 3 moves.
-If you cannot guess the number in 3 moves, you lose.

 To use the program, upload it to your calculator using TI-Connect, or emulate it using something like Wabbitemu, using a legally dumped ROM.
 If you use a TI-84 Plus C Silver Edition or a TI-84 Plus